spcl/ASA/canonical_libnodes/README.md

 For this reason we refer at them as "canonical expansions".

 For additional details on this process, please refer to the development wiki.

+### Content of this folder

+The expansions are organized in different subfolders:

+- `blas/`: expansions for BLAS numerical routines (e.g., matrix-vector and matrix-matrix multiplications)
+- `others`: other numerical routines (e.g., cholesky factorization, and matrix inversion)
+- `ml/`: expansions for Machine Learning operator (to be used with DaCeML generated programs)
+- `misc/`: utility expansions/library nodes that are used by other expansions (e.g., nodes for broadcasting/gathering data)